RosaNarMu/leer-te-client/README.md

 ## Contributing

-Any contributions make are greatly appreciated.
+Any contributions are greatly appreciated.

 ## Screenshots